Lexington man honors late friend by gifting drum set to his buddy with Down Syndrome

 "You do what you can with what you have left," Brack Duncan said.

-After a tragic incident claimed the life of University of Kentucky student Kyle Landwehr, his friends and family were left to pick up the pieces.
+claimed the life of University of Kentucky student Kyle Landwehr, his friends and family were left to pick up the pieces.
 That included figuring out what to do with the things he left behind.

 "When Kyle's mom mentioned wanting to do something with his drum, she asked if I knew somebody that might want it,” Brack, one of Kyle’s close friends, said.
 “I thought I knew the perfect person."